olion500/knowledge-docs/docs/product-planning/2025-06-01-automated-internal-knowledge-workflow-system---development-update.md

 ## Key Points

-*   The system is automating internal knowledge workflows by processing existing communication channels.
+*   Automating internal knowledge workflows using existing communication tools.
-*   GPT-4 is the core technology, with plans for embedding tuning and history-based fine-tuning.
+*   Leveraging GPT-4 as the core technology, with plans for embedding tuning and history-based fine-tuning.
+*   Tech stack includes NestJS (backend), Next.js & Tailwind (frontend), AWS (ECS, RDS, Redis), and LangChain.
-*   The system focuses on enabling users to simply 'ask' and receive accurate responses.
+*   Focus is on enabling users to 'ask' and receive accurate responses.
-*   A soft beta is planned for mid-July, with a full rollout targeted for the end of summer.
+*   Soft beta planned for mid-July, full rollout by end of summer.
-*   The Product Requirements Document (PRD) is located on Notion (link to be added).
+*   A rough PRD exists on Notion.

 ## Decisions Made